AdrienHeisch/c-compiler/ASM.md

-RCL RX RY			Rotate the bits in RX left by RY positions with carry RCR RX RY			Rotate the bits in RX right by RY positions with carry BSWAP RX RY			Swap the byte order of the value in RX PUSH RX _			Push the value of RX onto the stack
+RCL RX RY			Rotate the bits in RX left by RY positions with carry RCR RX RY			Rotate the bits in RX right by RY positions with carry BSWAP RX RY			Swap the byte order of the value in RX PUSHC N _			Push a constant onto the stack
+PUSH RX _			Push the value of RX onto the stack
 POP RX _			Pop the top value from the stack and discard it DROP _ _			Pop the top value from the stack into RX